 Don’t get the same lawyer.
 You need someone who is on your side and who does not have divided loyalties and interests.
 It won’t cost more to get your own, and even if it does, it will be money well-spent.

 Don’t assume your partner will be fair.
 Many people who have done divorce the do-it-yourself way have come horribly short.
 Joint assets have a horrible way of causing a tug-of-war a short while down the line, when one of you needs ready cash or wants to get remarried.
-Remember that your ideas on what is fair could be very different from each other's.
+Remember that your ideas on what is fair could be very different from what the other person thinks is fair.

 Do get your own bank account.
 Once you have done this, close all joint bank accounts and get the attorneys to split the assets contained in these.
 Many a divorcee has been seriously short-changed while their ex is cavorting in the Seychelles with the new love of his/her life on the joint funds formerly contained in the joint account.